Mesh Converter Tool

 Furthermore, no additional vertical coordinate system is supported.
 If such a vertical coordinate system is detected, the user gets a message saying that the entry should be removed.
 In this case, because the height of the dataset will not be correct anymore, a vertical shift with the corresponding argument can be forced.

 Vertical Shift (optional)

 Provided in meters, the default value is 0.
-This may be necessary only for the cesium, lod_dae, lod_obj and slpk formats, in case the model's height is not correct, as it was imported from the input coordinate system.
-Can be used by the users that have orthomertric heights in the Cesium Mesh as way to visualize the mesh in a Cesium Viewer at the correct height.
+This may be necessary only for the cesium, (lod_dae, lod_obj) and slpk formats, in case the model's height is not correct, as it was imported from the input coordinate system.
+Can be used by the users that have orthometric heights in the Cesium Mesh as a way to visualize the mesh in a Cesium Viewer at the correct height.

 Cesium: Always show lowest geometry resolution

 When this option is activated the visualization of the mesh output in Cesium viewer will be slower.
 Because the exported mesh is always displayed in the viewer by default, no matter the zooming scale.

 If the user wants to speed up the process when visualizing the mesh in Cesium Viewer, then he has to deactivate this option.